Jamie-Clayton/Docs/_posts/2020-08-24-solution-architectures.md

   - /devops/Architecture
   - /devops/Architecture.html
 ---
-## Overview

 Software architecture is the set of high-level decisions that shape how a system is built, deployed, and evolved.
-This document covers common architecture patterns, how to evaluate them, and how to communicate architectural risk to stakeholders.
+This post is for engineers and technical leads who have to choose a pattern, defend that choice to stakeholders, and live with the consequences.
+It walks through the patterns I reach for most, how I size a system's importance before spending money on it, and how to write the decision down so the next person understands it.

-## Why Architecture Decisions Matter
+## Why the decision matters

-Every architectural choice creates trade-offs.
-A decision to use a monolith vs. microservices affects team autonomy, deployment complexity, and operational costs.
-Getting stakeholder buy-in requires making these trade-offs visible.

-## Assessing System Impact: The Outage Questions
+Every architectural choice is a trade-off.
+Picking a monolith over microservices buys you simpler operations and costs you independent scaling and team autonomy; picking microservices reverses that bargain.
+There is no free option.
+The job is to make the trade visible so the people funding the work can agree to it with their eyes open.

+## Sizing the system: the outage questions

-When stakeholders undervalue a system's importance, these three questions make the risk concrete:
+Stakeholders routinely undervalue a system until it stops.
+When that happens in a workshop, three questions make the risk concrete:

 1. **What if your system was offline for 1 hour?**
    - Immediate customer impact?